0011Ashwin/AI-build/README.md

 ## 🏛️ System Architecture

-The Justice AI Workflow employs a **Multi-Agent Jury** approach to evaluate bias from multiple ethical and legal perspectives.
+The Justice AI Workflow employs a **Multi-Agent Jury** approach to evaluate bias from multiple ethical and legal perspectives. agent

 ### 🎭 The 6-Agent Jury
 - **Chief Justice**: The central orchestrator managing the auditing workflow.